Triathlon in Ohio

 SPRINT TRIATHLON & DUATHLON

-The sprint distance triathlon features a 750 meter counter-clockwise rectangular swim, while the duathletes are running an out & back 5k within the park, followed by a single loop 18k bike course through the gently rolling countryside surrounding the park and finishing with an out & back 5k run within the park.
+The sprint distance triathlon features a 750 meter counter-clockwise rectangle swim along the beach, while the duathletes are running a 5k on the bike trail, followed by a 13.6 Mile bike course through the countryside surrounding the park and finishing with a 5k run on the bike trail before returning for a grand finish at the park.

 Click an image to enlarge.